In the last months Non-Fungible Tokens (NFT) have taken the world by storm, especially in digital art and collectibles’ space.

 NFT Creators income is reported on Schedule C (Profit or Loss From Business) or on the applicable business tax return (Form 1120, 1120S or Form 1065).

-NFT Creators can deduct business expenses (such as acution fees, transaction fees etc) under Section 162.
+NFT Creators can deduct business expenses (such as auction fees, transaction fees etc) under Section 162.

-For NFT Investors, NFT taxes are similar to those that apply to cryptocurrency trading.
+For NFT Investors, NFT taxes are similar to those applied to cryptocurrency trading.

 In this sense, when an NFT Investors trades an NFT for other cryptocurrency, this is considered a disposal of the cryptocurrency and will give rise to a capital gain or loss.